 We are also talking about a sovereign fund, financed by oil revenues and housed abroad.
 This is important because if all oil revenues gush back into the economy it can cause a massive appreciation of the shillings and make our other exports uncompetitive.

 The argument that we should bring the money all back and not keep it offshore developing other economies is a populist one but not based on the facts.
 If the sh7trillion NSSF is struggling to find bankable projects in Uganda what of the estimated trillions of shillings in revenue we are expecting annually when production kicks off?

 Beyond infrastructure it would do us a world of good if we could shore up our education and health services.
 This would enable upward mobility of larger parts of the population.
 A healthier and better educated population is a more productive one.

 The temptation to start a flurry of state enterprises will always be there but we should resist the urge.

 State enterprises are not only inefficient, because their main role is not to deliver service or show a return but to pay off constituencies, they also distort markets, frustrating private sector players through preferential treatment, while giving suppliers and clients a raw deal.

 We lack the discipline to run or even oversee the good running of good state enterprises, unlike Dubai.
 We would be better served if, along with improving our infrastructure – soft and hard, we developed industry wide incentives for investors – foreign and local, to come and set up the companies that can ensure an alternative economy to oil exists.
 These industries’ output would eventually eclipse oil.

 "As we all know in our personal lives, there is no money that is too much to finish.
-Oil is finite resource and we should behave with this in mind, unlike Venezuela which was seduced into thinking the good times would always roll...
+Oil is a finite resource and we should behave with this in mind, unlike Venezuela which was seduced into thinking the good times would always roll...

-And now after decades of betting solely on oil the irony is everything else doesn’t work, the oil industry inclusive and yet they still have billions of oil barrels still underfoot!
+And now after decades of betting solely on oil the irony is everything else doesn’t work, the oil industry inclusive and yet they still have billions of oil barrels underfoot!